Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Shortbread cookies are my favorite kind of cookies to make.
+Shortbread cookies are my favorite kind of cookies to make!

-About these Mexican Chocolate Cookies
+Mexican Chocolate Shortbread Cookies

-• Easy: Slice and bake shortbread cookies are about as easy as they come!
+Easy to make.
+Slice and bake shortbread cookies are about as easy as they come!

 Close up front view of cookies on plate.

-More Mexican Chocolate
+Mexican Hot Chocolate Cake

-These cookies remind me of my favorite flourless cake, Mexican Hot Chocolate Cake, with cinnamon, vanilla, and chipotle.
-The combination of sweet with spicy in a chocolate dessert is something you have to try if you haven’t had the experience yet.
+These cookies remind me of my favorite flourless cake, Mexican hot chocolate cake, with cinnamon, vanilla, and chipotle.
+The combination of sweet with spicy in a chocolate dessert is something you have to try if you haven’t had the experience yet!

 Recipe

-Mexican Chocolate Shortbread Cookies – Chocolate Dipped
+Mexican Chocolate Shortbread Cookies

 4.60 from 10 votes